maarxx/SmarterScheduling/README.md

 Typically, a pawn kept in Joy will increase until their Mood has stopped increasing, which is typically a very good Mood, and then they will be released automatically.

 But if a pawn is having the worst time (think addiction withdrawl), then their mood might stop increasing even while it is still very low.
 The mod has a minimum threshold, it will not release pawns from Joy until they are at least over their Minor Break threshold by an amount.
-If even your best Dining/Recreation room cannot get them past that threshold, the mod will hold them in Psyche indefinitely, except to Sleep and Eat.
+If even your best Dining/Recreation room cannot get them past that threshold, the mod will hold them in Joy indefinitely, except to Sleep and Eat.

 This is probably the behavior that you want anyway.
 You are certainly no worse off than removing their legs.
 In many cases, this behavior is powerful enough to pull a pawn through an addiction and keep both their legs intact.

 Consider temporarily installing a production workbench inside Joy to keep them busy and productive, with a stockpile so that other pawns haul in the supplies they'll need.

-#### Technical Summary

-In summary, your Pawn can be sent to Psyche for any of these three reasons:

-1. Having just woken up from a complete and restful Sleep.
-2. Having an overall Mood dropped below the threshold.
-3. Having a Recreation dropped below the threshold.

-Regardless of which reason it was, the next result is the same: Your Pawn will remain in Psyche until *all three* of the following conditions are met:

-1. His Recreation is over the the threshold.
-2. His overall Mood is over the threshold.
-3. His overall Mood has stopped increasing.

 # How to Install